benedfit/patternlab-dotnet/README.md

 ## About the .NET Version of Pattern Lab

 The .NET version of Pattern Lab is, at its core, currently a copy of the PHP one, but I'll get there.

 ## Under Active Development

-The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
-Contributions welcome (once we get off the ground).
+~~The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
+Contributions welcome (once we get off the ground).~~

+I've currently shelved development, as I'm unsure of whether this is actually something that needs creating

 ### Getting Started